tiaotiaofries/genai_post_training_LLM/README.md

 # Assignment 5: Post-training an LLM using Reinforcement Learning

 ## Overview
-This project implements a two-step approach to train GPT-2 for formatted Q&A generation:
-1. **Fine-tuning** on SQuAD dataset (supervised learning)
-2. **RL Post-training** for format compliance (reinforcement learning)

 The final model generates responses in this format:
 ```